 Global Sustainability Summer School

 Nina Rismal is an economist and political philosopher interested in social change.
 She studied at SOAS, Oxford, and Cambridge, where she wrote her doctoral dissertation in defense of utopias.
 Before joining the New Institute in 2018, Nina spent a year as a fellow at The New Institute’s Center at the University of California, Santa Barbara.
-Nina attended Global Sustainability Summer School in 2019.
+She attended Global Sustainability Summer School (GSSS) in 2019.
 Follow Nina on Twitter here.

 Briefly describe your primary research/academic work or other professional work.